samsquire/ideas5/README.md

 | drain-latch                 | yields queued up events are run until they're all done |
 | spawn                       | spawn a closure for running by the scheduler           |

 These functions also have lifecycles.
-We can use Latch based programming
+We can use [ideas5, 377.
+Latch based programming](https://github.com/samsquire/ideas5#377-latch-based-programming)

 # 256. 2 phase commit and thoughts on just updating everything in parallel